MichaelCurrin/logos/README.md

 Rather than hardcoding the color in the SVG, I go for a more flexible approach of setting `fill="currentColor"`, which makes the SVG use the color as set on the outer element (such as `div` or even of `svg` itself), making it easy to customize an SVG without using JavaScript.

 Note that the ID used is `logo-python` for example, to avoid conflicts with a possible `python` ID elsewhere on the page where the SVG is used.

+The size of the SVG can be controlled using a `class` set on the `svg` or outer `div` as `logo-small` or `logo-medium`.
+This is not set on the SVG itself, to allow freedom (though I might make small and medium versions of the SVGs under different URLs).

 Further, I collect the colors by hand from the repo (each brand has a hex color) and add this to CSS which can be applied in your `head` tag if needed.
 I also mark the color as light or dark, for readability.
 For example, if you use a dark purple color for a brand, then you need to use **white** for the SVG and text label and not **black**.